suptext/suptext.github.io/code/from/2024/07/26/building-quickset.md

 ### Sorting as you go
 My first exposure to Javascript was years ago, in the form of *GAS* -- Google Apps Script.
-Wondering whether more complex text processing functions were possible in Google Sheets, I set out to implement a word n-gram counter in Apps Script itself.
+Wondering whether more complex text processing functions were possible in Google Sheets, I set out to implement a word association counter in Apps Script itself.
 It did not work out.

 As I was coding my research data during the summer of ‘17 (as in, assigning 'codes' or categories to a bunch of texts), I tried many NLP tools to see whether coding texts by hand could be sped up.